AironDev/adminmodule/docs/getting-started/configurations.md

 'show_dev_tips' => true,
 ```

-In the Voyager admin there are developer tips or notifications that will show you how to reference certain values from Voyager.
+In the AdminModule admin there are developer tips or notifications that will show you how to reference certain values from AdminModule.
 You can choose to hide these notifications by setting this configuration value to false.

 ## Additional stylesheets